-As families bring their loved one into a new nursing home, the last thing they are thinking about is the stack of papers that the facility is requiring them to sign.
-They have far more pressing consideration: health care, security, privacy, nutrition, etc. However, our group of advocates, the Rosenfeld Injury Lawyers, cautions families to watch out for arbitration agreements.
+As families bring their loved ones into a new nursing home, the last thing they are thinking about is the stack of papers that the facility requires them to sign, which can deny them a leeway to hold the nursing home accountable if abuse happens.

 The Meaning of Arbitration Agreements in Nursing Home Admission Paperwork

 Therefore, if a party takes issue with the other, they cannot bring a lawsuit in court.
-Rather, they have to privately negotiate or go through the official arbitration system.
+Instead, they have to privately negotiate or go through the official arbitration system.